Firepdx01/Command-Launcher/README.md

 From Boardwalk's ashes here comes Command Launcher!

-PojavLauncher is a launcher that allows you to play Minecraft: Java Edition on your Android device!
+Command Launcher is a launcher that allows you to play Minecraft: Java Edition on your Android device!